 What Is Maror?
 Here’s How to Make Maror for Passover

-Maror is a bitter herb that’s one of the items on the Passover seder plate.
-Passover is a Jewish holiday commemorating the ancient Jewish peoples’ freedom from slavery in Egypt.
-The seder is a ritual meal that involves telling the Passover story, in part by using foods to represent different themes.
+Maror is a bitter herb included on the Passover Seder plate during the Jewish holiday of Passover.
+The spring holiday commemorates the ancient Jewish peoples’ freedom from slavery in Egypt, and the Seder is a ritual meal that involves telling the Passover story, in part by using foods to represent different themes.

 Here’s a guide to what maror is and how you can make it at home.